 Abstract

 Introduction: Sickle cell disease (SCD) is one of the most common genetic blood disorders in Oman, with incidence around 6% of the population.
 SCD patients are at high risk of getting osteomyelitis (OM).
 The method of choice to diagnose OM is obtaining a positive blood culture and bone/joint biopsy.
 However, a negative blood culture does not exclude the diagnosis of OM and bone biopsy is an invasive procedure that is not routinely performed for each patient.
 Standard Magnetic Resonance Imaging (MRI) is recognized as the study of choice in confirming OM in normal populations and has high sensitivity and specificity according to previous reports.
+However, in patients with SCD because of significant bone infarcts, it’s difficult to differentiate from bone infections with an MRI sensitivity and specificity of around 82% and 75% respectively as reported.
+Ambi-directional study done to evaluate the role of clinical, laboratory and radiological parameters in establishing the diagnosis of OM in children with SCD.

 Methodology: Fifty-one SCD patients with a mean age of 9 years were recruited.
 The inclusion criteria of our study are patients with SCD aged from 6 months to 18 years, suspected to have OM, and involvement of limb or joint.
 Clinical, laboratory, and radiological findings were collected and grouped into 2 groups; OM vs VOC patients.

 Results: In our study, the sensitivity of MRI alone was 29.6% in detecting OM.
 Cortical destruction was found in only 12.5% of patients who had MRI which confirms the diagnosis of OM.
-Combined with Clinical and laboratory data the likelihood of diagnosing osteomyelitis increases significantly (image 1).
+Combined with Clinical and laboratory data the likelihood of diagnosing osteomyelitis increases significantly (Figure 1).

 Conclusion: In SCD patients, it is usually difficult to distinguish between OM and VOC.
 In many cases, the MRI findings were either inconclusive or gave a wrong diagnosis.
 Combining clinical, laboratory, and radiological data might increase the likelihood of diagnosing OM in these patients.